open-sdg/open-sdg/docs/faq.md

 **metatdata**: https://[GITHUB ORGANISATION].github.io/[DATA REPO NAME]/meta/[INDICATOR CODE].json e.g. https://onsdigital.github.io/sdg-data/meta/1-2-1.json

-## Can data in a platform be accessed via API?

-There isn't an API available at the moment but data can be accessed programmatically as described above.

 ## Can content from other websites be embedded in Open SDG?

 Yes, content can be embedded using HTML.
 You can either embed content in a tab in the data tab panel as shown [here](https://sustainabledevelopment-uk.github.io/3-4-2/) or as main content as shown [here](https://sustainabledevelopment-uk.github.io/17-13-1/).